 Join us on Thursday, December 5, 2019, 6:30pm, for an excerpt from Blind Injustice, a new opera developed in association with The Ohio Innocence Project.
-To RSVP (free) please click here.
-Presented in conjunction with The Pencil Is a Key: Drawings by Incarcerated Artists.

 The Drawing Center hosts an excerpt from composer Scott Davenport Richards’ and librettist David Cote’s Blind Injustice, produced by Cincinnati Opera in 2019, followed by a conversation with opera subject Exoneree Nancy Smith and Director of the Ohio Innocence Project, Mark Godsey.
 This program is produced in partnership with the American Folk Art Museum.